lbal837/capstone/frontend/README.md

 Make sure to select the correct Android device before running the application.

-## Generating the APK file for deployment
+## Creation of APK File for Deployment

-To generate the APK file for android deployment, run the command `flutter build apk --release`.
-The application has not been tested with an IOS deployment yet.
+To create the APK file for Android deployment, execute the command `flutter build apk --release`.
+Please note that testing for iOS deployment has yet to be conducted.

-You will find the released APK file in `build/app/outputs/flutter-apk/app-release.apk`
+The generated APK file can be located in the path `build/app/outputs/flutter-apk/app-release.apk`

 ## Future Plans

-### Increasing the number of communication channels
+### Expansion of Communication Channels

-Involves adding more communication channels to the application, such as SMS or push notifications through Firebase.
+We plan to incorporate additional communication channels into the application.
+This could include SMS or push notifications via Firebase.

-### IOS Compatibility
+### iOS Compatibility

-Involves testing the application on IOS devices and making the necessary changes to ensure compatibility.
+We intend to evaluate the iOS application and make the required modifications to assure compatibility.